Created for Greatist by the experts at Healthline. Read more

 The pregnancy multiplier

-Expectant moms are subject to the amplifiers below, too.
+Pregnant folks are also subject to the amplifiers below.
 Joy.

 - pain or burning while urinating